christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 #### Buffered Inserts {#sec:buffer-theory}

 One solution to cope with out-of-order events is to buffer `insert` operations temporarily before writing them to the stream.
 The buffer is flushed and all events written in a batch once its content reaches a certain size or after a certain timeout after the last write.
 On flush, events in the buffer are ordered by event time, instead of insertion time, ensuring consistency for the batch write.
 This also decreases latency introduced by the replication protocol dramatically, since the network round-trips are reduced, which we will elaborate later in this chapter.
 We found similar approaches in the literature [@srivastava2004flexible].

-\todo{Refer to this section later again in implementation}

 The the buffer size and timeout can be chosen in a way that it covers the max delay of out-of-order events—respectively the inconsistency window.
 This has a similar effect to implementing the inconsistency window in the query processor, with the difference that events in the buffer are only hold in-memory on a single machine instead of being written directly to the event stream, thus causing the risk of data loss of the events in this buffer.
 While in our approach, the user must define the buffer size, to guarantee consistency, the buffer size should be adjusted according to _progress requirements_.